 You are responsible for making sure advertisements don’t mislead or discriminate.

 - Through existing employees - is there someone ready for a promotion or a new role?
-First advertise the role internally to find out.
+You can discuss or advertise the role internally first to find out.

 - If the job is in a specialised area, you may already know of the people who can do this type of work.
 You can approach them directly, but make sure you don’t encourage/ induce them to break any current employment agreement provisions (eg notice period requirements, confidentiality, restraint of trade etc.)